ratnesh1729/dotfiles/README.md

 ### Latex
   * May need to do sudo apt-get install texlive-fonts-recommended and sudo apt-get install texlive-fonts-extra
-  * Latex mode also displays pdf on side and for pdf viewing - uncomment `only for the first time using this configuration` - (pdf-tools-install) in  editing/_init.el .
+  * Latex mode also displays pdf on side and for pdf viewing - uncomment (only for the first time using this configuration repo) -
+  (`pdf-tools-install`) in  editing/_init.el .
 Else it will keep bothering with installation every time you run emacs.

 ### Sky color mode
   * Cloning recursively automatically installs `sky-color-clock`.
 In order to get weather info you need to replace